Skip to content

 On the other hand, the following bundle providers exclude roots with Distrust After dates, if the date on which the bundle is generated is after the Distrust After date:

-Consequentially, if you use a bundle from one of these providers and the bundle was generated after November 30, 2024, then your TLS client will reject all Entrust certificates - even those issued before November 30, which are supposed to keep working.
+Consequentially, if you use a bundle from one of these providers, then your TLS client will reject all Entrust certificates - even those issued before November 30, which are supposed to keep working.

 Unfortunately, most information about the Entrust distrust doesn't mention this problem, or even discuss non-browser clients at all, so server operators who need to support non-browser clients aren't aware of the need to replace their certificates before November 30.